What Linguistics Is and What Linguists Do...

 In the Department of Linguistics at the University of Utah, our faculty specialize in:

-Our faculty also have interests in historical linguistics, psycholinguistics, sociolinguistics, and second language pedagogy.
-We offer undergraduate, MA, and PhD degrees, as well as a TESOL certificate.
+Our faculty also have interests in historical linguistics, psycholinguistics, and sociolinguistics.
+We offer undergraduate, MA, and PhD degrees, as well as a computational linguistics certificate and a TESOL certificate.